The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 Here are those beautiful mushroom capsules in all of their $1,620 per 6 pack glory that our friend bought two of...

-Disclaimer: This is the ONLY affiliate link on our site for a product that we haven’t bought or used.
-I think you can guess why =)
+Disclaimer: This is the ONLY affiliate link on our site for a product that we haven't bought or used.
+With a $1,620 price tag, I'm guessing you can understand =)

 4. Hitting Our Goal!